 This may also be a symptom, especially if you have pain and stiffness in your neck and shoulders.

 Some people with fibromyalgia also suffer from depression and/or anxiety, though some experts believe these may develop as a result of having fibromyalgia, rather than being symptoms.

 Restless legs syndrome

-A common condition that affects the nervous system, RLS makes you want to move your legs, and can cause a crawling or creeping sensation that often becomes worse at night.
+A common condition that affects the nervous system, restless leg syndrome (RLS) makes you want to move your legs, and can cause a crawling or creeping sensation that often becomes worse at night.
 RSL is thought to affect about one in five people with fibromyalgia are 11 times more likely to have restless legs syndrome than those who don’t have fibromyalgia (v).

 Fibromyalgia suffers may experience joint pain in various parts of their body.
 There’s also thought to be a link between fibromyalgia and temporomandibular joint disorder (TMJD), which causes pain in the jaw area.
 Other joint-affecting conditions thought to be associated with fibromyalgia include osteoarthritis, rheumatoid arthritis, lupus and ankylosing spondylitis.

 Irritable bowel syndrome

 Many people with fibromyalgia also have IBS symptoms, such as abdominal pain, diarrhoea, constipation and bloating.

 This also commonly affects people with fibromyalgia, making them wanting to urinate frequently, especially at night.